carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 # Are Listicles That Good Or Should We Toss Them

 Truthfully, we do NOT yet know the real nature of listicles in SERPS because the game is tilted.
-We can’t separate the SERP effects of the power of the true power of a listicle if its very html structure gives short term thrills and long term pain.
+We can’t separate out what the true SERP effects are if within its very html structure there is an element that brings short term thrills and long term pain.

 I wonder what might happen if if we let the semantic HTML of headers do the talking.